nicole-the-terrible/nicole-the-terrible/README.md

 - Eating gun grabbers (metaphorically, or not)
 - Stealing cis women's estrogen (don’t @ me)
 - Making love with ATF items (wink)
-- Coding with my elbow (very slowly, but deadly)
+- Coding with my elbow (very slowly)

 ## 🔥 Current Projects
-- FemOS: because why not make an OS that slaps?
-- Tons of AR-15s and other firearms (FOSSCAD style)
-- A program that turns you into a girl (no magic, just code)
+ - nothing this is my new github can't y'all see
 ---

 Ahhhhhhhhhhhhhhhhhhhhhhhh, help me, my cat is biting me! send help ...---...